owentechnologist/zewtopia_wrkshop_scripts/ptoStreamProcessing.md

 * Can you find the ‘managers’ worker Group?
 * Are any messages in a ‘Pending’ state?

-### Now, Let's act as workers in our 'managers' worker groyp
+### Now, Let's act as workers in our 'managers' worker group
 ### Execute the following script 10 or more times:
 (For some executions, change the last argument to manager2 or manager3 to show multiple workers)